beholdenkey/sELKstack/README.md

 If you know of better practices than are used here, please feel free to comment and make this better for all.

+Note, the following ports are opened externally by these install instructions, and other internal ports are opened by various ELK components:

+- OpenSSH (port 22)
+- Nginx Full (port 80 redirecting to 443, reverse proxied to internal kibana 5601)
+- 514 (syslog unencrypted to internal 10514)
+- 5044 (logstash encrypted)
+- 9201 (encrypted connection to internal elasticsearch 9200 via nginx)

 ## Assumptions:

 1. You have installed ELK stack at least once before and you want a quick cheatsheet, or else you're quite comfortable with Linux and can figure out cryptic notes.
 This version is extremely concise, and you will need familiarity with the process to figure out certain steps.